-In terms of research, “information” is the huge amount of data, from many different sources, that we now have available to us.
+In terms of research, “information” is the vast amount of data from many different sources, that we now have available to us.
 Often, we see it as hundreds of cross-tabs that start to look blurry and takes more energy to ‘tame’ rather than draw conclusions and generate insights.

 Knowledge, or insights, in our case, is the collection of information, followed by processing it into a useful and meaningful story.
 It’s the application of the data that turns data into insights for storytelling consumer research.
-Just as important is the sharing of these insights, or “knowledge,” across functions of the organization allow for better decision-making overall.
+Just as necessary is the sharing of these insights, or “knowledge,” across functions of the organization allow for better decision-making.

 Three ways to morph information (data) into knowledge (insights)

-- Investigate the data: The ability to explore and mine consumer research data provides a level of flexibility and creativity to really understand the data, and draw meaningful conclusions.
-Easy-to-use charting and features such as built-in significance testing, aid users to arrive at conclusions.
-Leaner organizations and decreased marketing spend means people are having to do more, with fewer resources.
+- Investigate the data: The ability to explore and mine consumer research data provides a level of flexibility and creativity to understand the data and draw meaningful conclusions.
+Easy-to-use charting and features such as built-in significance testing, help users to arrive at conclusions.
+Leaner organizations and decreased marketing spend means people have to do more with fewer resources.
 Not everyone is an analytics software expert or has the time to wait a week for their agency to get back to them with a simple recut of their data.

 - Visualize and share the data: Consumer research visualization tools that allow non-research people to explore and interact with data can help spread information and provide companies with the opportunity to make decisions collaboratively.
 These tools can allow for flexibility and 'tiered' access of engagement, while also telling a compelling and accurate story about the insights you've uncovered.
 The most innovative of these tools can even auto-generate reporting, freeing up time to make business decisions from the data.